 4 cups all-purpose flour

 2 1/2 cups Wisconsin Jalapeño Monterey Jack Cheese, shredded

 4 ounces roasted pork loin, shredded

 2 egg yolks, light beaten

 For the dough, combine the beer, yeast, sugar, and oil.
 Let sit 10 to 15 minutes.
 Add the remaining ingredients.
 Using a heavy-duty mixer, mix until the dough is smooth and elastic.
 Add more flour, if necessary, until the dough is easy to handle.
 Place the dough in a greased bowl, cover, and let rise in a warm place for 1 hour.
 Punch down and let rise an additional 1/2 hour.

 For the filling and assembly, preheat the oven to 350°F. Separate the prepared dough into two portions.
 For each portion, roll the dough to 1/16-inch thickness.
 Using a cookie cutter or a glass of 3 inches diameter, cut into circles.
 On one half of each circle, stack 3 to 4 cilantro leaves, a scant tablespoon of cheese, and a sprinkling of pork shreds.
 Brush the egg yolk around the rim of the circle.
 Fold in half.
 Seal the edges, using the tines of a fork.
 Place on a baking sheet.
 Brush the tops with the egg yolk.
 Serve with the fresh salsa or guacamole for dipping.

-Variation: Regular Monterey Jack may be used in place of jalapeño Monterey Jack.
-Salsa Jack or pepper Jack may also be used.
-If substituting regular Jack, add pickled jalapeños.
+Variation: Regular Monterey Jack Cheese may be used in place of Jalapeño Monterey Jack Cheese.
+Salsa Jack or Pepper Jack Cheese may also be used.
+If substituting regular Jack Cheese, add pickled jalapeños.